 Some of the coursework available to students include:

-Students are accepted to the Department of Theatre as Pre-Theatre students.
 In their first two years of study, students engage with foundational acting methods for building characters and for developing vocal and physical approaches to acting.

 Students will also learn how design and technology function as a storytelling process and important aspect of the theatre event.
 As students develop their interests, faculty advisors assist in advanced coursework tailored to a student’s individual interests.